 Where emergency housing can be

-If emergency housing is in a different area
+Emergency housing in a different area

-travel time to work
+your travel time to work

-caring responsibilities and local support networks
+if you have local caring responsibilities and local support networks

 how easily you can get to important appointments, for example, with a hospital or community mental health team

-Do not refuse emergency housing if you have nowhere else
+Do not refuse emergency housing if you have nowhere else to go

-The council might not offer anything else at this stage.
+The council might not give you anything else at this stage.

 Emergency housing has to be very unsuitable to be challenged in court.